DennitchGlitchie/Owncloud_Setup/README.md

-  -> The sample data is located in /mnt/dietpi_userdata/owncloud_data/admin/files -Setting up ssh key for raspberry pi from laptop: ssh -i owncloud_pi root@10.0.0.197 -> Use ssh key-gen to generate a key with custom name and adding the .pub file to ~/.ssh/authorized_keys -Mounting the external drive with correct ownership: sudo mount -o rw,user,uid=111,dmask=007,fmask=117 /dev/sda1 /media/usb -> lsblk to see where the drive is
+  -> The sample data is located in /mnt/dietpi_userdata/owncloud_data/admin/files -Setting up ssh key for raspberry pi from laptop: ssh -i owncloud_pi root@10.0.0.197 -> Use ssh key-gen to generate a key with custom name and adding the .pub file to ~/.ssh/authorized_keys -Mounting the external drive with correct ownership: sudo mount -o umask=0,uid=111,gid=33 /dev/sdc1 /media/usb -> lsblk to see where the drive is
   -> cat /etc/group to see: redis:x:111:www-data
-  -> cat /etc/passwd to see: www-data:x:33:33:www-data:/var/www:/usr/sbin/nologin (? although I didn't need this)
+  -> cat /etc/passwd to see: www-data:x:33:33:www-data:/var/www:/usr/sbin/nologin
+  -> ls -l to compare permissions
-  -> Will have to remount if disconnected and if restarted -Creating path in the owncloud web GUI: admin > storage (in admin section) > External Storage:local > configuration:/media/usb/
+  -> Will have to remount if disconnected and if restarted -> I have confirmed that I can remove the drive and see the files on it and then get it back there -Creating path in the owncloud web GUI: admin > storage (in admin section) > External Storage:local > configuration:/media/usb/

 (3) Setting up VM for port translation public access